Farm to Market Road 1938

 Farm to Market Road 1938 (FM 1938) is a Farm to Market Road in the US state of Texas.
-The highway runs from State Highway 26 (SH 26) to FM 1709, in Tarrant County.
-While located in Westlake, FM 1938 is named Precinct Line Road.
-While located in Southlake, from the northern border of Southlake to its junction with FM 1709, FM 1938 is named Randol Mill Avenue, and from the FM 1709 intersection to its southern terminus, the highway is named Davis Boulevard.
-FM 1938 was designated in 1952, in Hockley County, but was cancelled and redesignated in 1955, at its modern location in Tarrant County.
+The highway runs from State Highway 26 (SH 26) to State Highway 114 (SH 114) in Tarrant County.
+In North Richland Hills, Keller, and Westlake, FM 1938 is named Davis Boulevard, while in Southlake it is known as Randol Mill Avenue.
+FM 1938 was designated in 1952 in Hockley County, but was cancelled and redesignated in 1955 at its modern location in Tarrant County.
 In 1995, the entire route of FM 1938 was redesignated as Urban Road 1938 (UR 1938) by the Texas Department of Transportation (TxDOT).
-FM 1938 passes through central North Richland Hills and Southlake, providing access to several businesses.
-As of 2012, FM 1938 is in the process of being extended from an intersection with FM 1709 to the north frontage road of SH 114.
+In 2012, FM 1938's northern terminus was extended from FM 1709 to the north frontage road of SH 114.

 Route description

 FM 1938 (Davis Boulevard) begins at its southern terminus with SH 26, directly besides the raised Interstate 820 (I-820) freeway.
 FM 1938 continues on for about 0.2 mi before two exit ramps coming from I-820 merge with it, giving incomplete access to the freeway.
 The highway proceeds as a paved, asphalt, six-lane highway, with a center left-turn lane dividing it.
-The road continues through "downtown North Richland Hills", passing several small businesses and large residential neighborhoods.
+The road continues through central North Richland Hills, passing several small businesses and large residential neighborhoods.
 Along this stretch, FM 1938 is traveling due north.
-After an intersection with Smithfield Road, the highway turns in a northeastern direction and heads that way.
+After an intersection with Smithfield Road, the highway turns in a northeastern direction.
 It continues through North Richland Hills, intersecting with several large roads and passing a set of railroad tracks.
-The highway heads north for about 5.5 miles before intersecting with FM 3029 and entering the city of Keller.
-The highway proceeds through Keller, passing several small businesses and large neighborhoods.
-FM 1938 passes through Keller for about 1 mi before passing over a small creek and entering the city of Southlake.
+The highway heads north for about 5.5 miles (8.85 km) before intersecting with FM 3029 and entering the city of Keller.
+FM 1938 passes through Keller for about 1 mi before passing over Big Bear Creek and entering the city of Southlake.
 Just after entering Southlake, the highway passes a large landscaping and stone supplies facility.
-FM 1938 continues through Southlake for approximately 1 mi, passing several small businesses, before reaching its northern terminus, as of 2012, FM 1709.
+FM 1938 continues through Southlake for approximately 1 mi, passing several businesses, before reentering Keller for 0.85 miles (1.37 km).
+There, it passes by a number of neighborhoods and enters Westlake, where it continues for approximately 2 miles (3.22 km) and meets its northern terminus at SH 114.
+FM 1938 is a major thoroughfare in Westlake and provides access to numerous residential areas and businesses.